Simone Cinquegrano

-Simone Cinquegrano (born 25 June 2004) is an Italian footballer who plays as a right-back or wing-back for club Inter Milan U23, on loan from Sassuolo.
+Simone Cinquegrano (born 25 June 2004) is an Italian footballer who plays as a right-back or wing-back for club Sassuolo.

 Club career

 Sassuolo

 Cinquegrano joined Sassuolo's youth academy at the age of 17.
 Initially deployed as a striker, he gradually established himself, thanks to his physical qualities, as an attack-minded full-back, capable of both creating assists and scoring goals.
 With the Neroverdi, Cinquegrano won two editions of the Torneo di Viareggio and played a key role in securing the 2023–24 Campionato Primavera 1 title, contributing five goals and one assist in 35 appearances.

 Loan to Rimini

 On 2 August 2024, Cinquegrano made his first professional move, joining Serie C club Rimini on a season-long loan.
 During his tenure with the club, he helped the team to secure their first historic Coppa Italia Serie C title.

 Loan to Inter Milan U23

 On 30 July 2025, Cinquegrano signed with Inter Milan U23, Inter Milan's newly established reserve team, joining on a season-long loan with the option to make the transfer permanent.